01 of 11

 Introduction to Scenic Byways in Nevada

-Scenic byways are designated based on any one, or a combination of, their historical, cultural, natural, archeological, recreational, and scenic qualities.
-Some of the best of Nevada's scenic byways are near the Reno / Tahoe region.
+Scenic byways are designated based on their historical, cultural, natural, archeological, recreational, and scenic qualities.
+Some of the best of Nevada's scenic byways are near the Reno/Tahoe region.

 There are both state and federal scenic byways in Nevada.
 Three are designated by the federal government's National Scenic Byways Program, a part of the U.S. Department of Transportation, Federal Highway Administration.
 The remainder are recognized by the Nevada Department of Transportation (NDOT).

 According to NDOT, there are 20 Nevada state scenic byways.
 For this article, we'll look at those from the list that have been chosen for emphasis by the Nevada Commission on Tourism (aka Travel Nevada).
 It is quite a diverse selection.Continue to 2 of 11 below.

 Lake Tahoe East Shore Drive National Scenic Byway

 This byway along the Nevada side of Lake Tahoe is one of the most scenic in the world and one of Nevada's National Scenic Byways.
 It runs between Incline Village on the north and Stateline on the south, following both U.S. 50 and Nevada State Route 28.
 There are scenic overlooks at Memorial Point and Hidden Beach.
 For a more leisurely look at Lake Tahoe and a stroll along a sandy beach, stop in at Sand Harbor, a part of Lake Tahoe Nevada State Park.
 You can also check out historic Thunderbird Lodge, but you must make reservations for tours.

 If you haven't had enough, you can continue and drive completely around Lake Tahoe.
 Refer to "Tour the Lake Tahoe Basin" for a description of the journey.Continue to 3 of 11 below.